 Instead of sitting on the couch and letting a day of overeating spiral into one that’s also sedentary, make sure to prioritize movement.
 This doesn’t mean you need to feel pressure to burn off calories you consumed, but rather getting some extra endorphins from exercise helps boost your mood.
 In turn, you’ll feel better about getting back to your healthy habits at the next snack or meal.
 Whether it’s a short walk, some gentle yoga or a few bodyweight exercises, make sure to fit in some exercise you enjoy.

 DON’T AMEND THE BUDGET

-Even if you might have blown your calorie budget by lunch or ate too much all day long, don’t skip your next meal or severely restrict calories the following day to make up for the splurge.
-Restriction will likely backfire and can set you up for a cycle of blowing the budget.
-Skipping meals creates ravenous hunger and, at that point, everything in sight might look good!
+Even if you might have blown your calorie budget by lunch or have been mindlessly snacking all day, don’t skip your next meal or severely restrict calories the following day to make up for the splurge.
+Restriction backfires and can set you up for a cycle of blowing the budget.
+Skipping meals creates ravenous hunger and, at that point, everything in sight might look good.

-Instead of amending the budget by cutting calories from another meal or day, just chalk it up as a small splurge and continue on with your healthy eating plan.
+Instead of amending your budget by cutting calories from another meal or day, chalk it up as a small splurge and continue with your healthy eating plan.

 Consider how you’re proportioning your calorie budget: Are you eating often enough?
 “I recommend that most people eat every 3–5 hours,” says Gorin.
 For most people, that means you’ll be eating three meals and one or two snacks.
 Eating less often to save up calories means you likely end up so hungry you overeat.
 Also, if you’re thinking about food all the time and regularly feeling tired and cranky, these are signs you might not be eating enough to support your weight-loss goals.